devcrocod/Kotik/Readme.md

 ## Usage

-After installation, you can utilize Kotik as follows:
+After installation, you can utilize Kotok as follows:

 ## License